 The eighteen artists participating in this exhibition have been chosen for the singular and personal link they have with nature, which leads them to seek the perfect integration of their works in this theater of greenery, in full complicity with the castle’s gardeners.
 You are invited to an astonishing art hunt as well as to a discovery or rediscovery of this park which has all the makings of a playground, and which becomes, for the duration of a summer, an astonishing open-air gallery.

-For this first edition, the Château de Fontainebleau has chosen to stage a playful, slightly surrealist itinerary, as a nod to Belgium, the guest country of the Art History Festival.
+For this first edition, the Château de Fontainebleau has chosen to stage a playful, slightly surrealist itinerary, as a nod to Belgium, the guest country of the Festival Art History.

-Exhibition, in partnership with the Museum of Hunting and Nature, in the English garden of the castle
+Exhibition in partnership with the Museum of Hunting and Nature, in the jardin Anglaisof the castle

 July 3 to 29